plusserver/kubernetes-icinga/README.md

 Set the annotations `icinga.nexinto.com/notes` and `icinga.nexinto.com/notesurl` on any Kubernetes object to create Notes and Notes URL fields in the corresponding Icinga Host.

+## Resource mapping

+There are two methods of mapping Kubernetes resources to Icinga Objects: "hostgroup" and "host".
+To choose one of the methods, set the `MAPPING` configuration parameter.

+If you want to change your mapping method later, you will have to manually delete all `hostgroup`, `host` and `check` objects created by kubernetes-icinga from your Kubernetes cluster.

+### Hostgroup mapping

+With Hostgroup mapping, the default,
+* namespaces are created as Icinga Hostgroups, all prefixed with the `TAG` parameter
+* two additional Hostgroups are created for the Kubernetes nodes and the infrastructure elements.
+* Each workload is created as a host

+This method will create multiple hostgroups per cluster, but it is possible to add additional service checks for Kubernetes workload.

+### Host mapping

+With Host mapping,
+* a single hostgroup is created for the cluster; it's name will be the `TAG` parameter
+* Kubernetes namespaces and the two additional groups for nodes and infrastructure are created as Hosts
+* Each piece of workload is a service check added to the host that represents the namespace.

+This will create a simpler structure in Icinga, but you cannot easily add additional service checks for your workload.

 ## Custom resources

 Icinga Hostgroups, Hosts and Checks ("Services") are represented by custom resources.
 See